Legal Advice for Compensation Insurance Claims & TPD Payouts

 3. Causation: the duty breach caused your injuries

-4. Damages: the plaintiff’s loss was caused by the duty failure.
-When this is shown, they can claim common law damages for lost income and super, medical expenses, cost of home care, and non-economic damages like pain and suffering and emotional distress
+4. Damages: The duty failure was to blame for the plaintiff’s loss.
+When this is shown, they can claim common law damages for lost wages and super, medical expenses, cost of home care, and non-economic damages like pain and suffering and emotional distress.

-Types of Personal Injury Accidents that Qualify for Compensation
+Types of Personal Injuries that Qualify for Accident Compensation

-Different types of accidents result in monetary compensation for personal injuries, the most common ones being:
+Personal injury law covers different types of accidents that result in monetary compensation, the most common ones being:

 Car Accident Injuries